HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 4.1 Right to refund

-In certain situations, we may refund you the price of a ticket you have purchased either in cash or in the form of a new ticket.
-You can find ticket-specific terms of refund in chapter 3 under the heading “Ticket types”.
+In certain situations, we may refund you the price of a ticket you have purchased, either in cash or in the form of a new ticket.
+You can find ticket-specific refund terms in Chapter 3 under the heading “Ticket types”.
 In addition, the general terms of refund outlined in this chapter shall apply.

-HSL card: Refunds relating to HSL cards are dealt with at HSL service point and at municipal service points.
-If you are unable to visit a service point in person, you can authorize another person to act on your behalf by signing a power of attorney.
+- Refunds for HSL cards are primarily managed at HSL.fi (www.hsl.fi/en/claim-a-refund).
+To claim a refund at HSL.fi, you need a strongly authenticated HSL account.
+Refunds are also dealt with at the HSL and municipal service points.
+If you cannot visit a service point in person, you can authorize another person to act on your behalf by signing a power of attorney.

-HSL app: Claims for a refund related to the HSL app must be submitted in person at HSL service point.
-You cannot authorize another person to act on your behalf to obtain a refund for a ticket on the HSL app, nor can the refund be obtained at a municipal service point.
+- Claims for a refund related to the HSL app must be submitted in person at the HSL service point.
+Refunds for tickets on the HSL app cannot be obtained at municipal service points, nor can you authorize another person to act on your behalf.

-You need to show proof of identity when visiting a service point.
+When visiting a service point, you need to show proof of identity.
 All refunds are paid according to the price list valid at the moment of purchase.
 The refund will be paid when a change or cancellation is made.

 A service fee is charged for refunds, changes and cancellations at the service point.

 You cannot get a cash refund for a ticket purchased using a commuter benefit.
-If you have paid for your ticket (in part on in full) using a commuter benefit or another benefit provided to you and the benefit provider has terminated the use of the HSL service, you are not entitled to a refund if you cancel your ticket.
+If you have paid for your ticket (in part or in full) using a commuter benefit or another benefit provided to you, and the benefit provider has terminated the use of the HSL service, you are not entitled to a refund if you cancel your ticket.

 You must claim your refund within two (2) months from the date when the ground for it arose.